eirikhanssen/odf2jats/README.md

     - issue (if applicable)
     - fpage (if applicable)
     - lpage (if applicable)
+    - elocation-id (if applicable) - a single page number instead of a range is interpreted as elocation-id
     - uri (if applicable)
     - if the author made a typo mistake and used dot instead of comma between source and volume, this is handled by a more permissive regex.